 Hope is the theological virtue by which we desire the kingdom of heaven and eternal life as our happiness, placing our trust in Christ's promises and relying not on our own strength, but on the help of the grace of the Holy Spirit (CCC).
+It is faith directed toward the future with confidence in what is yet to come.
 To practice this kind of hope, one must be poor of spirit.
 "To the extent we have riches or place our trust in security and human support," Fr.
 Philippe says, "we can't really practice hope, which consists in counting on God alone.
-God sometimes permits us to go through trials, the loss of some of our security, even lamentable falls, in order that we learn in the end to count on nothing but him and his mercy.
-Peter is a good example: he had to fall, denying Christ during his Passion, in order to learn not to lean on his own virtues, his own courage, the momentum of human enthusiasm, but only on the love of Jesus."
+God sometimes permits us to go through trials, the loss of some of our security, even lamentable falls, in order that we learn in the end to count on nothing but Him and His mercy.
+Peter is a good example: he had to fall, denying Christ during His Passion, in order to learn not to lean on his own virtues, his own courage, the momentum of human enthusiasm, but only on the love of Jesus."

-As a team, we must wake up every day and, again, totally abandon ourselves to Jesus asking him the simple question, "what do you want to do today, Lord?"
+As a team, we must wake up every day and, again, totally abandon ourselves to Jesus asking Him the simple question, "what do you want to do today, Lord?"
 Hope allows us to abandon everything to God.
 Hope leaps with faith, no matter the ups and downs of life.
 Hope motivates us to think big, refusing to let our dreams be limited by our own meager ambitions.

 Hope gives us the courage of Romans 8:31.
 Hope lets us say with Mary, "Behold, I am the handmaid of the Lord.
 May it be done to me according to your word" (Luke 1:38).
 Finally, Hope leads to an indestructible joy which must permeate all we do, as individuals and as Flocknote.

-For I know the plans I have for you," declares the LORD, "plans to prosper you and not to harm you, plans to give you hope and a future.
+"For I know the plans I have for you," declares the LORD, "plans to prosper you and not to harm you, plans to give you hope and a future."